 Note that the empty set is again a special case.
 It contains no members.
 As a result, it is a set whose members are all ordered pairs-all none of them!
 So it is, perhaps surprisingly, a binary relation.
-(Similarly, it is a ternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered quadruple, and so on.)
+(Similarly, it is a ternary relation, a set each member of which is an ordered triple, a quaternary relation, a set each member of which is an ordered quadruple, and so on.)

 Different binary relations have different properties.
-Given a binary relation R and set S, we say that R is reflexive on S if and only if, for each element d of S, <d, d> is an element of R. Thus if R is the binary relation {<England, England>, <Wales, Wales>, <Scotland, Scotland>} then R is reflexive on the set {England, Wales, Scotland} but is not reflexive on the set {England, Wales, Scotland} but is not reflexive on the set {England, Wales, Scotland, Northern Ireland}.
+Given a binary relation R and set S, we say that R is reflexive on S if and only if, for each element d of S, <d, d> is an element of R. Thus if R is the binary relation {<England, England>, <Wales, Wales>, <Scotland, Scotland>} then R is reflexive on the set {England, Wales, Scotland, Northern Ireland}.
 R is symmetric on S if and only if, for any elements d and e of S, <e, d> is a member of R whenever <d, e> is a member of R. Thus if R is the binary relation {<x, y> : x and y are countries in the United Kingdom that share a land-border} then R is symmetric on the set {England, Wales, Scotland, Northern Ireland}.
 Indeed, R is then symmetric on all sets: